shallowmind32/shallowmind32.github.io/_posts/2017-12-31-tree-regularization.md

 Now that we have an intuitive sense of what tree regularization does, we can now move on to real world datasets (with binary-outcomes) and see how it compares to L1 and L2.
 Briefly, let's go over each of the datasets:

 - <a href="https://mimic.physionet.org/">Sepsis</a> (<i>Johnson et. al. 2016</i>): Time-series data for over 11k septic intensive-care-unit (ICU) patients.
-We get at each timestep a data vector vector of 35 vital signs and label results (i.e. oxygen levels or heart rate) and a label of 5 binary outcomes (i.e. if a ventilation was used or mortality).
+We get at each timestep a data vector of 35 vital signs and label results (i.e. oxygen levels or heart rate) and a label of 5 binary outcomes (i.e. if a ventilation was used or mortality).
 - <a href="http://engine.euresist.org/">EuResist</a> (<i>Zazzi et. al. 2012</i>): Time-series data for 50k patients diagnosed with HIV.
 The structure is very similar to Sepsis but with a different set of 40 input features and 15 output features.
 - <a href="https://catalog.ldc.upenn.edu/ldc93s1">TIMIT</a> (<i>Garofolo et. al. 1993</i>): recordings of 630 English speakers where each sentence contains transcriptions of 60 phonemes.
-We focus on distinguish <i>stop</i> phonemes (those that stop the flow of air i.e. "b" or "g") from non-stops.
+We focus on distinguishing <i>stop</i> phonemes (those that stop the flow of air i.e. "b" or "g") from non-stops.
 The input features are continuous acoustic coefficients and derivatives.

 We do the same thing as our toy dataset.
 Except this time we train a GRU-RNN.
 We again perform a set of experiments with varying regularization strengths and now, varying hidden unit sizes for the GRU.